di/talks/2023/airflow_summit_2023/talk.md

 ^ OpenSSF TAC, where I help guide the success of the next generation of open source security technologies.

-^ But also, it's literally my job to figure out the ways in which open source is insecure, and how to fix it.
+^ so, it's literally my job to figure out the ways in which open source is insecure, and how to fix it.

 ^ and lucky for me, there has been a lot of attention paid to this area recently